adisoftware-ch/mysql-sync/README.md

 mysql-sync consists of:

-- [mysql-sync-server](./server/mysql-sync-server/README.md): a node.js / Express server providing the realtime behavior for CRUD (create, read, update, delete) applications based on MySQL database.
+- [mysql-sync-server](./server/mysql-sync-server/README.md): a node.js / Express server providing the realtime behavior for CRUD (create, read, update, delete) applications based on MySQL database. **code base: ./server/mysql-sync-server**

 - [mysql-sync-client](./client/AngularMysqlSyncDemo/projects/mysql-sync-client/README.md): npm-library which handels the communication to the server.
 It provides the client-side CRUD interface as well as the possibility to access the data objects as rxjs Observables.
-The interface is designed as an Injectable Angular service for easy integration in AngularNG or ionic apps.
+The interface is designed as an Injectable Angular service for easy integration in AngularNG or ionic apps. **code base: ./client/AngularMysqlSyncDemo/projects/mysql-sync-client**

-- [mysql-sync-common](./client/AngularMysqlSyncDemo/projects/mysql-sync-common/README.md): npm-library which provides the common interfaces of the data- and transfer-objects used by client and server.
+- [mysql-sync-common](./client/AngularMysqlSyncDemo/projects/mysql-sync-common/README.md): npm-library which provides the common interfaces of the data- and transfer-objects used by client and server. **code base: ./client/AngularMysqlSyncDemo/projects/mysql-sync-common**

 - [AngularMysqlSyncDemo](./client/AngularMysqlSyncDemo/README.md): Demo CRUD application written in AngularNG.
-It's derived from the popular Tour of Heros application of the official Angular Tutorial.
+It's derived from the popular Tour of Heros application of the official Angular Tutorial. **code base: ./client/AngularMysqlSyncDemo**

 ![Architectural Overview](https://github.com/adisoftware-ch/mysql-sync/blob/master/architecture_mysql-sync.jpg?raw=true)